cpascual/pythoncourse-intermediate/exercises/README.md

 Do the same as qtexercise01 but using the Qt Designer

-# Taurus exercise1: A simple taurus example in PyQt
+# Taurus exercise1: A simple taurus example with taurusdesigner

 Run `python exercises/cheat/taurusexercise1.py --taurus-polling-period=500` and try to reproduce it by programming it yourself.

 Notes:

+- Use taurusdesigner to create the ui, and use `UILoader` from `taurus.qt.qtgui.util.ui`
-- enter a valid taurusattribute name in the lineEdit and click the button to set the model to the label in the bottom
+- when running, enter a valid taurusattribute name in the lineEdit (e.g. `eval:rand()`) and click the button to set the model to the label in the bottom

-# Taurus exercise2: A simple taurus example in PyQt
+# Taurus exercise2: Taurus-ify an existing widget

 Create a new Taurus Widget based on a QLabel that:

-- accepts an attribute as a Model (inherits from TaurusBaseComponent)
+- accepts an attribute as a Model (i.e., inherits from TaurusBaseComponent)
 - reacts to new values of the model by setting its own text as follows:
  - if the value is odd, it shows "ODD: <value>"
  - if the value is even, it shows "EVEN <value>"